-INDICATOR DATA POINT COMMENT Number of 55,428 ECLOF Kenya serves predominantly women clients reached , and rural communities. thereof women 31,594 thereof men 23,834 thereof rural 33,257 thereof urban 22,171 Number of 277,140 ECLOF's work can have an exponential effect people reached , on the families and communities it serves. thereof rural 166,284 ECLOF builds local capacity in its clients and thereof urban 110,856 its staff, and it nurtures community ties through the solidarity group lending model.
+INDICATOR DATA POINT COMMENT Number of 55,428 ECLOF Kenya serves predominantly women clients reached and rural communities. thereof women 31,594 thereof men 23,834 thereof rural 33,257 thereof urban 22,171 Number of 277,140 ECLOF's work can have an exponential effect people reached on the families and communities it serves. thereof rural 166,284 ECLOF builds local capacity in its clients and thereof urban 110,856 its staff, and it nurtures community ties through the solidarity group lending model.
 The average household size is Kenya is 5.
-Geographically poor 33 of the 45 outlets are located in small and areas served mid-sized towns, covering mainly rural areas. % of vulnerable clients 57 % are Because of limited access to education and women assets, women tend to be more vulnerable than men.
-23 % work Because of precarious living conditions in rural in the areas and often unstable income, smallholder agricultural farmers tend to be more vulnerable to sector external shocks.
-16% This proxy indicator applied across the whole Gross national income 10 /0 portfolio indicates that a financial institution (GNI) per capita reaches poorer clients.
-MIX Market defines that (GINI) per capita loans up to 20 % of GNI per capita are loans to the lowest income clients. % of ultra-poor 30 % live on Asking a sample of clients 10 simple and poor clients less than questions, the Poverty Probability Index (PPI) 1.25 USD/day computes the likelihood that a household is 60 % live on living below the poverty line.
-Data stems from less than ECLOF Kenya's PPI pilot branch Nyeri.
-1033 111011 Locol Rolly a 5 i i i pilot branon riyon.
+Geographically poor 33 of the 45 outlets are located in small and areas served mid-sized towns, covering mainly rural areas. % of vulnerable clients 57% are Because of limited access to education and women assets, women tend to be more vulnerable than men.
+23% work Because of precarious living conditions in rura in the areas and often unstable income, smallholder agricultural farmers tend to be more vulnerable to sector external shocks.
+Average outstanding loan / 16% This proxy indicator applied across the whole Gross national income portfolio indicates that a financial institution (GNI) per capita reaches poorer clients.
+MIX Market defines the loans up to 20 % of GNI per capita are loans t the lowest income clients. % of ultra-poor 30% live on Asking a sample of clients 10 simple and poor clients less than questions, the Poverty Probability Index (PPI 1.25 USD/day computes the likelihood that a household is 60 % live on living below the poverty line.
+Data stems fror less than ECLOF Kenya's PPI pilot branch Nyeri.
+2.50 USD/day